NavyAnt24/InstaTech/README.md

 * Add omniauth to allow users to add feeds or entries to twitter/facebook/etc

-1) page not rerendering on adding news source

   1) build home page (use Twitter bootstrap)

 6) Animated menu items -> looking into the bootstrap css to see if you can have the animation fade in instead of just change (not important)